ory/sdk/clients/client/dotnet/docs/IdentityApi.md

             var pageSize = 250L;  // long? | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional)  (default to 250) var pageToken = "pageToken_example";  // string | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) var active = true;  // bool? | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned. (optional) var expand = new List<string>(); // List<string> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. (optional)
+If no value is provided, the expandable properties are skipped. (optional)

             try
             {